roniganrai/Excel-Analytics-Platform/frontend/README.md

 ## 🚀 Features

 - 📁 Upload Excel `.xlsx` files
-- 📊 Analyze data with interactive charts
+- 📊 Analyze data with interactive charts,3D charts also
 - 🤖 Ask AI: "What is the highest revenue?" and get instant results
 - 🧠 User profile, history, settings
 - 🧩 Protected routes using JWT authentication